Never Stop Moving Forward

 My core is the same, but how my soul expresses itself in this world is different.

 This is not a post about following your dreams or quitting your job or traveling the world.
 This post is about handling what life throws you and moving forward.

 Just don’t stop.

-When things are good, be grateful they are good and charge toward something, ANYTHING — take advantage of knowing you’re in a good place!
+When things are good, be grateful they are good and charge toward something, ANYTHING.

 And when things are not so good, try with everything you have to take at least one step forward every single day.
-It might not feel like progress at the time but I promise you once you pull yourself out of that shitty place you will feel so much better about that small amount of progress than had you done nothing at all, potentially wasting months or years of your life waiting for someone to give you a second chance.
+It might not feel like progress at the time but I promise you one thing… Once you pull yourself out of that shitty place you will feel so much better about that small amount of progress than had you done nothing at all, potentially wasting months or years of your life waiting for someone to give you a second chance.